corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cluster-admin/tech-stack/_index.md

 ### Cluster Databases

-* `Config` — contains data that is used to support the general operation of the cluster such as data about CorDapps, worker configuration, virtual node metadata.
+* `Config` — contains data that is used to support the general operation of the cluster, such as data about CorDapps, worker configuration, and virtual node metadata.
 * `RBAC` (Role Based Access Control) — contains the data used for User Access Control.
 Currently, this is used for authorization of the REST API.
 * `Crypto` — contains (encrypted) cryptographic key material that is used for cluster-wide operations. <!--For more information, see [Key Management](#key-management).-->